ReviewMyContract.aiReview My Contract

 California: Promissory Estoppel Risk.
 California presents the greatest risk that a non-binding LOI will generate enforceable obligations through promissory estoppel.
 If one party makes representations during LOI negotiations that the other party reasonably relies on to its detriment, California courts may find an enforceable promise despite non-binding language.
 The *City of Hope v.
 Genentech* case (California Supreme Court, 2008) illustrates that even non-binding research collaboration agreements can give rise to enforceable obligations where reliance is demonstrated.

 The Channeling Effect: Good Faith Damages.
 Even in states that strictly enforce non-binding language, a binding duty to negotiate in good faith — if present — creates real exposure.
-Courts in Delaware (*SIGA*), Pennsylvania (*Channel Home Centers*), and Massachusetts (*Situation Management*) have awarded the aggrieved party its out-of-pocket transaction costs and lost opportunity costs (not full expectation damages) for breach of a good faith negotiation obligation.
+Courts in Delaware (*SIGA*), Pennsylvania (*Channel Home Centers*), and Massachusetts (*Situation Management*) have awarded the aggrieved party its out-of-pocket transaction costs and, in some jurisdictions, broader expectation-based damages for breach of a good faith negotiation obligation.

 What to Do